AltspaceVR/AltspaceSDK/README.md

 This SDK is in pre-release beta and actively under development. **It is critically important to stay up to date by reading the [Wiki], the [Developer Answers] page, and the [GitHub Issues] page.**

-> **Heads up that some of this documentation and a few of the examples are currently out of date.** AltRenderer has been depreciated, and altspace.getThreeJSRenderer() should be used instead.
+> **Heads up that some documentation and examples may be out of date.** AltRenderer has been depreciated, and altspace.getThreeJSRenderer() should be used instead.
 All window.Alt calls have been depreciated and replaced with calls on window.altspace, and all supported AltspaceVR APIs now exist only on this object.
-Support for arbitrary three.js geometry is also on its way soon!
+AltOBJMTLLoader should not be used for any new apps.

 ## Getting Started